SAP-samples/teched2022-XP262/exercises/ex5/README.md

 If you're curious about the steps involved in setting up a Private Link connection between SAP BTP and Microsoft Azure, you can look at the following [GitHub repository](https://github.com/SAP-samples/btp-build-resilient-apps/blob/extension-privatelink/tutorials/05-PrivateLink/README.md).

-1. 👉 Open the **"Instances and Subscriptions** section of your SAP BTP cockpit and search for **"Private Link Service"**.
+1. 👉 Open the **Instances and Subscriptions** section of your SAP BTP cockpit and search for **Private Link Service**.

    We already created a service instance for Private Link service.
 The configuration details you can find [here](https://github.com/SAP-samples/btp-build-resilient-apps/blob/extension-privatelink/tutorials/05-PrivateLink/README.md#set-up-sap-private-link-service-on-sap-btp)

    ![SAP Private Link service instance](./images/plink-2.png)

-2. 👉 Select it, then choose **"View Credentials"**.
+2. 👉 Select it, then choose **View Credentials**.

    ![SAP Private Link service instance](./images/plink-3.png)

-3. 👉 There you can find the created list of private DNS hostnames that will be utilized in upcoming steps for private communication.
+3. 👉 There you can find the created list of private DNS hostnames that will be utilized in the upcoming steps for private communication.

    ![PrivateLink hostname](./images/plink-4.png)